Kanic/kanic-server/README.md

 ==================
 - http://104.236.60.23 is our server ip address, will be replaced by domain name soon.
 - Default admin user: `username=admin`, `password=123`, note: will be changed in the future.
+- **Method** is method for http method, for example, GET and POST
+- **Parameters required** is data that have to be send along with request
+- **parameter optional** is optional data that is to be sent along with request
+- **Permission** is the permission you need for you to access the api
+- **Query String** is parameters that pass along with URL, for example: `http://example.com?account=123&is_fake=true`, the string after question mark are query string.
+Note that multiple query strings can be used at the same time.
+- **Instruction** is to instruct you to make use of APIs using curl
+- **Command** is the command you need for terminal to test APIs
+- **Response example** is JSON response examples
 ##Authentication Token
 ###Fetch authentication token
 This api is to get authentication for a user